backube/volsync/docs/usage/rsync/index.rst

   ``.status.rsync.address``.
 This should be used when configuring the corresponding ReplicationSource.
 - The ssh keys for the source to use are available in the Secret ``.status.rsync.sshKeys``.
+This Secret will need to be copied to the source so that it can authenticate.

 After at least one synchronization has taken place, the following will also be
 available:

-- lastSyncTime contains the time of the last successful data synchronization.
+- ``lastSyncTime`` contains the time of the last successful data synchronization.
-- latestImage references the object with the most recent copy of the data.
+- ``latestImage`` references the object with the most recent copy of the data.
 If the copyMethod is Snapshot, this will be a VolumeSnapshot object.
 If the copyMethod is Direct, this will be the PVC that is used as the destination by VolSync.